11 ideal low calorie snacks to opt for when you’re hungry

 2. Sugar Boost Fruits

-Whilst you are low in blood sugar, it is important to replenish the sugar levels and vegetables, but fruits in particular will provide the sugar boost you are craving.
+Whilst you are low in blood sugar, it is important to replenish the sugar levels and vegetables, but fruits, in particular, will provide the sugar boost you are craving.
 However, fruits also contain high fibre, which will help to release the sugars more slowly, thus avoiding the sugar surges and the inevitable dips that follow.
 Certain fruits, like pears, bananas and grapes are high in sugar and therefore high in calories.
 It is important to choose the varieties carefully; apples and citrus fruits will provide a sugar lick whilst still being low in calories.

 3. Eggs Eggs, Eggs!

-A first class protein and low in calories, eggs are the ideal food to satiate cravings and help you to feel fuller for longer whilst also providing plenty of other essential nutrients.
+A first-class protein and low in calories, eggs are the ideal food to satiate cravings and help you to feel fuller for longer whilst also providing plenty of other essential nutrients.
 Boiled eggs are an ideal snack to eat “on-the-go” along with some crudité vegetables like peppers, cherry tomatoes or carrot sticks.
-If you have time to prep ahead, consider making some homemade vegetable muffins with eggs, spinach, red peppers and feta cheese for example or try making these flourless Sweet Potato Frittata muffins for a delicious satisfying snack on the go, but take care to avoid making them too large.
+If you have time to prep ahead, consider making some homemade vegetable muffins with eggs, spinach, red peppers and feta cheese for example or try making these flourless Sweet Potato Frittata muffins for a deliciously satisfying snack on the go, but take care to avoid making them too large.